Liogl/case-interview-prep/README.md

 4. **Operations:** These cases often deal with issues related to supply chain, process improvement, cost reduction, or quality control.
 They test your ability to identify operational inefficiencies and devise practical solutions.
 5. **Pricing:** These cases involve setting or adjusting the price for a product or service.
 You might need to consider factors like costs, competition, customer willingness to pay, and overall company strategy.

+**For each type, there are specifics aspects you are expected to focus on.
+Spend most of your time on those.**

+#### Understand the dynamic
+Is this a candidate-led or an interviewer-led case?

 Practice, Practice, Practice: Use resources like Case In Point, Victor Cheng's materials, or online platforms like PrepLounge.

 ### Page 2: The Approach